OASIS-learn-study/minecraft-storeys-maker/README.md

 _TODO: Why NOK on OpenShift Online??
 "It also helps to Edit YAML to add `incremental: true` to the `strategy:` / `sourceStrategy:`._

+### OpenShift development

+To use an un-published S2I Java builder image you have to first:

+    oc new-build https://github.com/fabric8io-images/s2i --context-dir=java/images/centos

+and then:

+    oc new-build s2i~https://github.com/vorburger/s2i-minecraft-server

 If have this project's source code locally, then (the `rm .../node_modules` is because of [issue 28](https://github.com/vorburger/minecraft-storeys-maker/issues/28)):

     rm -rf scratch/.gradle/ scratch/node_modules